Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: Preliminaries

 \subsection{Chosen Cut Protocol}

-Given a sequence of $n$ face-down cards $C = (c_1,c_2,...,c_n)$, a \textit{chosen cut protocol} \cite{koch} enables $P$ to select a card $c_i$ he/she wants (to use in other operations) without revealing $i$ to $V$.
-This protocol also reverts $C$ back to its original state after $P$ finishes using $c_i$.
+Given a sequence $C = (c_1,c_2,...,c_q)$ of $q$ face-down cards, a \textit{chosen cut protocol} \cite{koch} lets $P$ select a desired card $c_i$ to use in other protocols without revealing $i$ to $V$.
+The protocol also preserves the original state of $C$ after $P$ finishes using $c_i$.